 The Benefits

 Your company may consider a headless CMS for omnichannel marketing, customization, integration, and security.
-With separating the front and back end, there become more ways for content and design to have room with customization instead of just templated design.
+By separating the front and back ends, there are more ways for content and design to have a room with customization instead of just a templated design.
 Development has more room to create and design site infrastructure within a headless CMS.

 Is Headless for me?

-Just because there is new development in technologies doesn’t mean they will be the best fit for your company.
+Just because there are new developments in technology doesn’t mean they will be the best fit for your company.
 This applies to many things not just a headless CMS.
 Be sure to really research if a tool is for your organization.